 In May 2014, Narendra Modi recorded an unprecedented victory in the history of contemporary India.
 I have deliberately called it a Modi victory rather than a BJP or NDA victory, because it indeed was victory of a personality called Narendra Modi.

-While hardly anyone gave Congress any chance of it returning to power, and people talked about Modi wave, no one knew about this Modi tsunami that would strike the pollsters, some “intellectuals”, and of course, the Congress party.
+While hardly anyone gave Congress any chance of it returning to power, and some people talked about Modi wave, no one knew about this Modi tsunami that would eventually strike the motley of pollsters, “intellectuals”, and of course, the Congress party.

 People just couldn’t stop talking about 2014 after the results were out.
 Well, even otherwise it was a hotly debated election, but the results made it burning hot.
 How it happened, why it happened, does this change India forever, and all kinds of things were discussed.